-Assessment criteria

-Condition Category (Tick ✔) Reference document(s) Remarks
+Condition Category (Tick 🗸) Reference document(s) Remarks

 No TCP in place.
 Poor

-TCP is under preparation Fair
+TCP is under preparation.
+Fair

-TR has a relevant TCP Good
+TR has a relevant TCP.
+Good

-TR has a comprehensive and relevant TCP, Very good
+TR has a comprehensive and relevant TCP, duly approved by the NTCA.
+Very good

-duly approved by the NTCA

 +The scientific content and the participatory processes used in preparation of the TCP will be taken into account in assessing the quality of TCP.
+Is the TCP comprehensively addressing the managerial requirements of the components viz. core, buffer, corridor, eco-tourism and security.

-2.2 Does the TR safeguards the threatened biodiversity values+?
+2.2 Does the TR safeguards the threatened biodiversity values?

-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks TR does not safeguard the threatened biodiversity values.
+Condition Category (Tick 🗸) Reference document(s) Remarks TR does not safeguard the threatened biodiversity values.
 Poor TR safeguards a few threatened biodiversity values.
 Fair TR safeguards a large number of threatened biodiversity values.
 Good TR safeguards all threatened biodiversity values.
 Very good

-\Remarks need to elaborate on the kind of safeguards and how they work or are intended to work
++Remarks need to elaborate on the kind of safeguards and how they work or are intended to work; efforts taken to identify and protect unique biodiversity.

-2.3 Are stakeholders given an opportunity to participate in planning process?
+23 Are stakeholders given an opportunity to participate in planning process?

-Assessment criteria + Condition Category (Tick ✔) Reference document(s) Remarks Little, if any opportunity for stakeholder participation in planning.
+Condition Category (Tick 🗸) Reference document(s) Remarks Little, if any opportunity for stakeholder participation in planning.
 Poor Stakeholders participate in some planning.
 Fair Stakeholders participate in most planning processes.
 Good Stakeholders routinely and systematically participate in all planning processes.
 Very good